Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

-So far, the number of bins at the equilibria has been investigated for sources with two-sided unbounded support, semi-unbounded support and bounded support.
-At this point, it is interesting to examine which equilibrium is preferred by the decision makers; i.e., which equilibrium is more informative (has smaller cost).
-The following theorem states that an equilibrium with more bins is more desirable for both of the players.
-In other words, an equilibrium with $N$ bins payoff dominates an equilibrium with $K$ bins where $K<N$ \cite{eqSelectionBook}.
+So far, the number of bins at the equilibria has been investigated for sources with two-sided unbounded support and semi-unbounded support.
+At this point, it is interesting to examine the behavior of the encoder's and decoder's expected costs in equilibrium with respect to number of bins.
+In the following theorem, we show that an equilibrium with $N$ bins payoff dominates an equilibrium with $K$ bins if $K<N$ \cite{eqSelectionBook}.
+In other words, an equilibrium with $N$ bins leads to a smaller expected cost for both of the player than an equilibrium with $K$ bins if $K<N$.
+Before presenting this result, we first make the following remark regarding the relation between the expected costs of the encoder and decoder in equilibrium.

+\begin{remark} Note that at an equilibrium of this quantization game, the relation between the encoder cost and the decoder cost can be expressed as follows:

+Thus, the difference between the expected cost of the encoder and the decoder in equilibrium is always $b^2$ regardless of the number of bins under the quadratic cost assumption.
+This implies that if an equilibrium with more bins induces smaller expected cost for one of the players, then it also induces smaller expected cost for the other player. \end{remark}

-\begin{thm} For sources with a log-concave density, an equilibrium with more bins is more informative, i.e., an equilibrium with more bins induces better cost for both of the players. \end{thm} \begin{proof} See Section~\ref{ProofLogConcaveCost}. \end{proof}
+\begin{theorem} For sources with a log-concave density, an equilibrium with more bins induces smaller expected costs for both of the players.
+In other words, denoting expected costs of the encoder and the decoder by $J^{e,N}$ and $J^{d,N}$ at the unique equilibrium with $N$ bins, we have $J^{e,N}<J^{e,K}$ and $J^{d,N}<J^{d,K}$ if $K<N$. \end{theorem} \begin{proof} See Section~\ref{ProofLogConcaveCost}. \end{proof}

-We note that for sources with a support on $[0,1]$ Crawford and Sobel established that an equilibrium with more bins induces better cost in \cite[Theorem~3]{SignalingGames} and \cite[Theorem~5]{SignalingGames} from the perspective of receiver and sender, respectively, under a monotonicity assumption, i.e., the condition (M), considering a general cost structure.
-In \cite[Theorem~2]{SignalingGames}, a sufficient condition for (M) to hold is presented.
-Nevertheless, this sufficient condition is too restrictive under quadratic cost criteria and does not hold for a general class of distributions including exponential and Gaussian distributions.
-On the other hand, Theorem~\ref{thm:LogConcaveCost} of this paper considers sources with a log-concave density, and proves such an informativeness result for sources with two-sided unbounded support, and this result also generalizes to sources with semi-unbounded support as well as sources with bounded support.
+We note that for sources with a support on $[0,1]$ Crawford and Sobel establish that an equilibrium with more bins induces smaller expected costs in \cite[Theorem~3]{SignalingGames} and \cite[Theorem~5]{SignalingGames} from the perspective of encoder and decoder, respectively, under the monotonicity assumption (M), which involves sources with a bounded support.
+On the other hand, Theorem~\ref{thm:LogConcaveCost} proves such an informativeness result for log-concave sources with two-sided unbounded support, and this result also generalizes to sources with semi-unbounded support as well as sources with a bounded support.